AU-CDS/assignment-3---rnns-for-text-generation-Emma-Marie/README.md

         python3 src/text_generator.py --filename rnn-model_seq280.keras --start_word female --length 10

 ## 6. Descussion of results
-The datatset is very large, and I had to train my model on a smaller sample to be able to train it without Ucloud killing the run.
+The dataset is very large, and I had to train my model on a smaller sample to be able to train it without Ucloud killing the run.
 The model is only trained on 100 sampled comments, and it is therefore rather a proof of concept than an actual well performing model.
 This means, that the generated text isn’t as convincing as it would be, if the model were trained on a larger data sample.

 ## 7. References
 "New York Times Comments", New York Times, Kaggle: https://www.kaggle.com/datasets/aashita/nyt-comments